 Persistent homology is a fundamental tool in the emerging field of topological data analysis (TDA) that extracts a vast amount of metric information by encoding homological features across scales.
-The richness of this output coupled with its explainability has yielded significant insights across a spectrum of disciplines, including biology and time series analysis, among others, c.f.\cite{otter2017roadmap, perea2015sliding, gardner2022toroidal}, and been integrated into learning pipelines, c.f., \cite{hensel2021survey, hofer2017deep}.
+The richness of this output coupled with its explainability has yielded significant insights across a spectrum of disciplines, including biology and time series analysis, among others, c.f. \cite{otter2017roadmap, perea2015sliding, gardner2022toroidal}, and been integrated into learning pipelines, c.f. \cite{hensel2021survey, hofer2017deep}.

-We outline the standard pipeline for topological data analysis.
-Given a metric space \( X \), the Vietoris--Rips filtration \( (\VR_s(X))_{s \geq 0} \) is constructed by including simplices whose vertex set has diameter at at most \( s \geq 0 \).
+Given a metric space \( X \), the Vietoris--Rips filtration \( (\VR_s(X))_{s \geq 0} \) is constructed by including simplices whose vertex set has diameter at most \( s \geq 0 \).
 As the parameter increases, the complex evolves from a discrete set to the full power set of \( X \), encoding geometric information at multiple scales.
 Applying the homology functor in a fixed dimension \( d \) yields a persistence module: a sequence of vector spaces connected by linear maps that track the birth, persistence and death of homological features.

-While the TDA community has primarily focused on analyzing individual point clouds, the functorial nature of these constructions naturally leads us to consider mappings between datasets.
-Indeed, we advocate for a treatment of maps between spaces that parallels that of the spaces themselves, enabling us to address the geometry of functions from a persistent homology perspective.
-In this context we shall consider the natural case of non-expanding, i.e., 1-Lipschitz, maps $f:X\to Y$ between Vietoris-Rips filtrations of finite metric spaces which yields a homomorphism of point-wise finite dimensional persistence modules,
+While the TDA community has primarily focused on analyzing individual point clouds, the functorial nature of these constructions naturally leads us to consider maps between datasets.
+Indeed, we advocate for a treatment of maps between spaces analogous to that of the spaces themselves, enabling us to address the geometry of functions from a persistent homology perspective.
+In this context we shall consider the natural case of non-expanding, i.e., 1-Lipschitz, maps $f:X\to Y$ which induce morphisms between their Vietoris–Rips filtrations and hence homomorphisms of persistence modules,